Hampden, Baltimore: History

 Named for English politician John Hampden, Hampden was originally settled as a residential community for workers at the mills that had sprung up along the Jones Falls; its first residents were in place well before the area was annexed to Baltimore City in 1889.
 Many of its residents migrated to the area from the Appalachian hill country of Kentucky, West Virginia, and Western Pennsylvania, due to the abundance of jobs the mills provided.
 This influx cemented the image of the neighborhood for the decades that followed as both primarily white and working-class.
-Before, during, and after World War II many Appalachian migrants settled in Baltimore, including Hampden.
+Before, during, and after World War II, many Appalachian migrants settled in Baltimore, including Hampden.
 Appalachian people who migrated to Hampden were largely economic migrants who came looking for work.

-In the early 60's into the 80's Hampden was viewed as a safe place to raise a family.
+In the early '60s into the '80s, Hampden was viewed as a safe place to raise a family.
 Most of its residents knew each other through the local schools, namely Hampden Elementary #55 and Robert Poole Middle School #56.
-In addition to the local schools, there were local grocery stores; such as the A&P located on Falls Road and Ezee Market located where the current Wine Source is located on Chestnut Avenue.
+Local grocery stores included the A&P located on Falls Road and Ezee Market located where the current Wine Source is located on Chestnut Avenue.
 Athletic programs were orchestrated via the Roosevelt Recreation Center for children of all ages.
 These included the football Hampden Rangers, baseball and indoor basketball.
-The "Rec", as known by the locals included a "Big Pool" which is still in use today and offered a summer fireworks celebration on the 4th of July.
-Restaurants were plentiful serving up the taste of home cooked meals courtesy of Ye Eat Shoppe, Roland Restaurant and Reynolds on The Avenue.
-Also on The Avenue were the Ideal and Hampden Theaters showcasing the latest movies.
-This family atmosphere lasted into the late 80's ultimately giving way to gentrification and a real estate surge that allowed its long time residents to relocate.
+The "Rec", as known by the locals, included a "Big Pool" which is still in use today, and offered a summer fireworks celebration on the 4th of July.
+Restaurants were plentiful, including Ye Eat Shoppe, Roland Restaurant and Reynolds on The Avenue.
+Also on The Avenue were the Ideal and Hampden Theaters, showcasing the latest movies.
+This family atmosphere lasted into the late 80s, ultimately giving way to gentrification and a real estate surge that allowed its long-time residents to relocate.